MechanicalRabbit/FunSQL.jl/docs/src/test/clauses.md

     print(render(c))
     #-> "person"

-A quoted identifier is created using pipeline notation.
+A quoted identifier is created using the chain operator.

     c = ID(:person) |> ID(:year_of_birth)
     #-> (…) |> ID(:year_of_birth)